ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/modules.md

 ## **Dynamic agent specification**

-Modules allow to register agents with dynamic specification provided in knowledge base or in code.
+Modules allow to subscribe agents with dynamic specification provided in knowledge base or in code.
 Dynamic specification can be changed by other agents.
 To learn more about types of agent specifications in [C++ Agents API](agents.md).

 For this `ScModule` class has `AgentBuilder` method.
 You can call this method with agent class providing keynode of agent implementation specified in knowledge base or calling methods after this method to set the specification elements for the given agent.